Search

 This is the week for comfort food like this Bok Choy with Lechon Pork Belly.
 I gathered the bunches of Baby Bok Choy I got at the Asian market.
 I sliced the leafy vegetables coarsely, and gave them a quick stir fry in the wok, with the aromatics and a splash of oyster sauce.

-Then I air fried a slab of pork belly to a crisp, very much like the lechon kawali which Filipinos love to serve for party fare or a celebration.
+Then I cooked in the Air Fryer a slab of pork belly to a crisp, very much like the lechon kawali which Filipinos love to serve for party fare or a celebration.
 As soon as the vegetables were slightly wilted, a sign that it was cooked, I added the bite-sized chunks of crunchy pork on top, just before serving.
 The savory aromas of the vegetables combined with the meat lured us to the table immediately.

-Even as the world watches what is happening in Ukraine, in horror and disbelief, we pray for its citizens, and are mindful that we still need to eat.
-We seek solace in a simple, hearty meal like this one that cooks fast, set atop a mound of steamed rice.
+When there are days that are difficult to process, we can seek solace in a simple, hearty meal like this one that cooks fast, set atop a mound of steamed rice.
 It is the perfect balm for a few moments of peace.

 Bok Choy with Lechon Pork Belly